ractivejs/plugin-template/README.md

 Demoing your plugin
 -------------------

 There is also an `index.html` file in the project root, setup to make it easy to build a demo of your plugin.
 This is also useful for debugging during development.
+It contains a number of blocks annotated with `TODO`.

 A nice trick is to create a `gh-pages` branch that mirrors your `master` branch - then, when you push the plugin repo to GitHub, other developers will be able to see the plugin in action by visiting http://you.github.io/the-plugin-repo.